Today’s food of thought: How to thrive as a stay-at-home mom.

 There’s nothing more important than having a routine.
-Many of us moms, especially if we are new to motherhood, assume that nothing should be planned because we have to take care of our baby.
+Many of us moms, especially those new to motherhood, assume that nothing should be planned because we have to take care of our baby.
 But that’s not entirely true.

-There are times when your baby sleeps for a long time and lies by themselves in a relaxed way.
-When you had not planned what to do during these times, you could not do anything productive.
+There are times when your baby sleeps for a long time and lies by themselves relaxedly.
+However, you could not do anything productive when you had not planned what to do during these times.

-I remember my partner grumbling about the routine the first month, but mom, it was worth it!
+I remember my partner grumbling about the first month’s routine, but mom, it was worth it!
 And if you do a little research, you’ll understand that habits are essential for infants and toddlers.
 But, these routines don’t just benefit the baby.
 They are also of great importance to you as a mother.

 Regular and consistent routines can make you feel like you are doing an excellent job as a parent.
 Practices help your family manage daily tasks more efficiently and create time for other things.
 Routines often mean that you don’t have to settle disputes or make decisions.